 Would they ever leave?

 Shaking her head in hopes to clear her mind, Videl focused on piloting her jet copter, her eyes squinting in concentration.
-She was just being silly anyways.
+She was just being silly anyway.
 Gohan was the sweetest, most wonderful boyfriend any girl could hope for; there was no reason to worry, really.
+Stupid insecurities.

 Soon enough, she reached her destination and landed.
 Her vehicle safely put away in its capsule, Videl then proceeded to walk the short distance to the main entrance of the train station.